ericcurtin/sxx/README.md

 ## Overview

-sxx is a tool that allows you to use a compiled language as a scripting language.
+sxx is a tool similar to ansible ad-hoc which uses existing ssh, scp, rsync, etc. syntax.

 ## Building